 As leaders cling to politically palatable assumptions that cooperation is associated with peace, and conflict is associated with war, our adversaries make no such distinction.
-Strategies of coop-frontation, such as longstanding North Korean efforts to develop nuclear weapons, well exploit our apparent idealism.
+Strategies of coop-frontation, such as longstanding North Korean efforts to develop nuclear weapons, and Chinese predatory protectionism (Ch 8), well exploit our apparent idealism.
 What can we do?

 Leaders can provide the strategic flexibility to loosen or tighten political-legal constraints on persuasion or coercion, depending on what they judge to be legitimate effects.
 Options include diplomatic pressure, information blackouts, precision military strikes, financial sanctions, and social disruptions.
 These actions should be considered holistically, as they interact among one another.
 We could thereby characterize operations according to their diverse effects in order to evaluate effectiveness.
 This process should include ethical considerations of moral character (doing the right things) and performance character (doing things right).